Hello there, back again with another article for you! This time we will be looking at one of my recent purchases, the mighty KRK Rokit 5 G4!

 KRK G4 series monitors also feature a very unique DSP-driven graphic EQ with 25 built-in presets!
 Along with their KRK Audio Tools app, you can actually fine-tune your speakers

-Both 1″ tweeters and 5″ drivers are made of Kevlar® material and guarantee identical sonic experience across all frequencies.
+Both 1″ tweeters and 5″ drivers are made of Kevlar® material and guarantee an identical sonic experience across all frequencies.

 Another unique feature of the KRK Rokit G4 series is that they feature front bass ports.
-Classic series also had bass ports on the front, however with the G4 series they have actually been improved and come with a wider opening.
+The Classic series also had bass ports on the front, however with the G4 series they have actually been improved and come with a wider opening.